natashabatalha/PandExo/docs/installation.rst

     python setup.py install

-2. Download the Phoenix Stellar Atlas `FROM THIS LINK <ftp://ftp.stsci.edu/cdbs/tarfiles/synphot5.tar.gz>`_ in order to easily pull Stellar SED's from phoenix database.
-Then type in the following bash commands.
+2. Download the Phoenix Stellar Atlas `FROM THIS LINK <ftp://ftp.stsci.edu/cdbs/tarfiles/synphot5.tar.gz>`_ in order to easily pull Stellar SED's from the phoenix database.
+Then type the following commands.
 It might be helpful to add the export command to your ~/.bashrc file.

 .. code-block:: bash